PhilParisi/ubloxGPS/README.md

 ### IRES_GPSlogger.ino with IRES_GPSlogger.py
 Do not run this until you have successfully run the Example1_GetPositionAccuracy.ino/.py.
 That is the 'out of the box' pre-fab code that works and should be your starting point to get the system setup and logging.
 We wrote the .py file but the .ino came straight from uBlox.

 These scripts are a modified version of the Example1_GetPosition Accuracy scripts to achieve our preferred data flow and processing approach.

+To run:
+0. setup the above wiring from the Example1
+1. push the code to the arduino
+2. run the python script
+3. ctrl+c to stop logging

+The outputted .csv file has the following columns:
+- time elapsed (in arduino time since start of the program, in milliseconds)
+- latitude (in degrees * 10^7)
+- longitude (in degrees * 10^7)
+- altitude (in millimeters)
+- accuracy (in millimeters, not really sure how they're calculating this)